rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 }
 ```
 * Every time a new message is received in the Kafka topic, its payload will be deserialized to a `MyEventPayload` and the `invoke` method will we called.
-* Then the only thing we have to do is to tranform the `MyEventPayload` to a `MyEvent` and callback the generic `MyEventConsumer`.
+* Then the only thing we have to do is to transform the `MyEventPayload` to a `MyEvent` and callback the generic `MyEventConsumer`.

 ### 3) Finally, we configure the beans needed to link `my-consumer` function definition:
 ```kotlin